SingAREN/XeAP2-Tutorials/Session-2/01: NRO Lab.md

 There are two settings that are used to run the radsecproxy service.
 The first is in 'foreground' mode which we will use for debugging purposes.
 It will display logs to stdout as shown below.

 1. Verify the configuration file is syntactically fine by running radsecroxy in pretend mode.
-There will only be output if there is an issue with the configuration file.
+Output will only appear if there is an issue with the configuration file.

 	```
 	$ sudo radsecproxy -p